 Safety is the top priority at Anchor Academy.
 Therefore, all students and their personal belongings (pockets, bags, etc.) will be searched and wanded upon entering the school.
-School staff may search students and their belongings at any time at school or on a school activity if it is believed that the student may have an item or a substance that is potentially dangerous or not their own.
+School staff may search students and their belongings at any time at school or on a school activity if it is believed that the student may have an item or a substance that is potentially dangerous, illegal, not permitted at school or not their own.

 If a school staff suspects a student is in possession of contraband, potentially harmful items, or illegal substances, the student will be separated from the student community and searched.
-Caregivers/guardians will be notified immediately.
+Caregivers/guardians will be notified at staff's earliest convenience.